Kalani Oceanside Retreat: Structure and management

-Kalani's facilities include simple guest lodging, a large community dining area (dining lanai), numerous buildings and rooms dedicated to workshops and classes, resident housing and camping areas, and a clothing optional pool and spa area.
+Kalani's facilities include guest lodging, a large community dining area (dining lānai), numerous buildings and rooms dedicated to workshops and classes, resident housing and camping areas, and a clothing optional pool and spa area.
 Grounds include gardens, open space, recreational areas, permaculture plantings, and natural areas.

-Kalani's Wellness Department offers land and aquatic bodywork, including traditional Hawaiian LomiLomi, Thai massage, and Watsu.
+Kalani's Wellness Department offers land and aquatic bodywork, including traditional Hawaiian lomilomi, Thai massages, and Watsu.

-Kalani serves healthy buffet-style meals in a roofed patio known in Hawaii as a "lanai".
-The dining lanai is considered to play a central role in the community, described as a gathering place where one "can experience the daily rhythms of assembly and departure reminiscent of ancient village life".
+Meals are served buffet-style in a roofed patio known in Hawai‘i as a "lānai".
+The dining lānai is considered to play a central role in the community, described as a gathering place where one "can experience the daily rhythms of assembly and departure reminiscent of ancient village life."
 A guide to Kalani's cuisine describes the food as "a Pacific fusion of local, Thai, Indian, Italian, and many other cuisines".

-For 38 years Richard Koob served as the Director of Kalani.
-Lester John ("LJ") Bates III was appointed as Kalani’s Executive Director in November 2012, and after a period of transition Richard Koob officially retired in July 2013.
-Richard continues as a Kalani Board Member and Director Emeritus, assisting with the realization of Kalani's second thirty-year plan.
-Kalani appointed a new Executive Director, Joel Tan, in April 2016.
+For 38 years, Richard Koob served as the Director of Kalani.
+In 2012, Lester John ("LJ") Bates III was appointed as Kalani’s Executive Director.
+LJ quickly gained a reputation as a controlling tyrant who only saw value in his own opinions.
+He effectively fired half of the managers living in the community within the first 6 months of his tenure, with only 24 hours notice to leave, many of whom had lived and worked in the community for over a decade.
+LJ was eventually fired for illegally placing almost all new board members, gaining majority voting power, that he personally selected, which was against the non-profit organizations by-laws.
+Richard Koob retired in July 2013, continuing as a Kalani Board Member and Director Emeritus.
+In April 2016, a new Executive Director, Joel Tan, was appointed.